Sermon: Race, Gender, and Sexuality In the Beginning

 Fourth, v.
 27, God made man male and female.
 There’s so much here that we can only touch the surface.

 We already noted that the command to have dominion over the earth is given to both the man and the woman.
 However, this is even more clear in verse 28, when God says to them (plural), “Be fruitful and multiply.”
 Think for a moment about that command.
 That’s not something Adam can do by himself.
-Eve can’t do it by herself.
+He can’t just perform binary fission and clone himself like a bacterium.
+Eve can’t do it by herself either.
 Only man and woman together can fulfill his command.

 2nd-wave feminist Gloria Steinem popularized the saying “A woman needs a man like a fish needs a bicycle.”
 Very clever.
 Very unbiblical.
 According to the Bible men and women do need each other.

-The text itself makes that clear: throughout Gen. 1, we see the divine benediction: “The Lord saw that it was good… The Lord saw that it was good… The Lord saw that it was very good.”
+The text itself goes even farther: throughout Gen. 1, we see the divine benediction: “The Lord saw that it was good… The Lord saw that it was good… The Lord saw that it was very good.”
 But then in Gen. 2:18, we suddenly see God saying “It is not good for man to be alone.”
 Adam is in paradise, walking with God, but something was still “not good” because he could not find “a helper fit for him,” which can also be translated “a helper corresponding to him” or “a helper suitable for him.”

-Now, when we hear “helper” we might think “servant” or “subordinate” but that would be incorrect.
-For example, the Hebrew word for “help” e’zer is also used of God himself multiple times in the OT.
-So it can’t mean “servant” or “subordinate.”
-Gen. 2 also makes this point clear.
-When Adam sees Eve for the first time, he doesn’t say “Great!
-A servant!”
+The text reinforces this point: when Adam sees Eve for the first time, he doesn’t say “Great!
+An inferior!”
 Rather he says “This at last is bone of my bones and flesh of my flesh.”
 He even names her “Woman” because he recognizes that she was “taken out of man.”
-She shares his nature.
+This same word-play is present in the Hebrew.
+The Hebrew word for “man” is “ish” (eesh) and the woman is named “ish-ah” (ee-SHAH) because she shares his nature.

 At the same time, there is an order to their relationship.
 Man is created first and woman is created from man.
-Man names woman, woman does not name man.
-Woman is called man’s helper, man is not called woman’s helper.
-The rest of the Bible, both Old and New Testaments, elaborates on these differences, highlighting both a distinction in roles and a fundamental equality of value.
+Woman is created to be man’s helper; man is not created to be woman’s helper.
+Paul makes exactly these points in 1 Cor.
+11 and 1 Tim.
+2. The rest of the Bible, both Old and New Testaments, elaborates on these differences, highlighting both a distinction in roles and a fundamental equality of value.

 But the major take-aways are that gender is a gift from God and that our gender differences are good, necessary, and beautiful.